What It's Like To Come Out As Bisexual As A Tween (As Told By A Mom And Daughter)

 One of the hardest things is that I can’t talk about this with anyone.
 To share this with even my closest girlfriends feels like an affront to my daughter’s privacy.
 So I carry it with me, sharing it only with my husband, who takes it in stride, genuinely not caring or worrying about it, in a way I both envy and am so grateful for.

 One of my closest friends was married to a man for over a decade, had a couple of kids, then divorced, and started a relationship with a woman.
-Curious to understand how someone moves from being in an intimate relationship with a man to one with a woman, I asked Jade, who, at first, simply told me “You love who you love.”
+Curious to understand how someone moves from being in an intimate relationship with a man to one with a woman, I asked her, who, at first, simply told me “You love who you love.”
 Which never satisfied me.

 A few years later I broached the topic again, and she told me that back in the day, being in a same-sex relationship wasn’t an option.
 She called herself a “late-life” lesbian and pointed me to a TED talk about it, and one researcher’s study of whether sexuality is fluid or fixed.

-Jade admitted that yes, it is a harder life.
+My friend admitted that yes, it is a harder life.
 She and her girlfriend have to be careful where they travel.
 They were denied housing by a landlord who did not want to rent to them.
 I’ve never seen them hold hands, hug, or kiss in public.
 I don’t wish those things for my daughter.

 I felt better a few months later when my daughter started talking about her future again and it was a “husband” she pictured by her side that day.